Volodymyr Zelenskyy: Since the 2022 Russian invasion

+First phase of the invasion

 In the early hours of 24 February, shortly before the start of the Russian invasion, Zelenskyy recorded an address to the citizens of both Ukraine and Russia.
 He disputed claims of the Russian government about the presence of neo-Nazis in the Ukrainian government and stated that he had no intention of attacking the Donbas region while highlighting his connections to the area.
 In part of the address, he spoke in Russian to the people of Russia, appealing to them to pressure their leadership to prevent war:

 Who will suffer the most from this?
 People.
 Who does not want this more than anyone?
 People.
 Who can prevent this?
 People.

 Are these people present among you?
 I am sure there are.
 Public figures, journalists, musicians, actors, athletes, scientists, doctors, bloggers, stand-up comedians, Tik-Tokers and many more.
 Regular people.
 Regular, normal people.
 Men, women, the elderly, children, fathers, and most importantly, mothers.
 Just like people in Ukraine.
 Just like the authorities in Ukraine, no matter how much they try to convince you otherwise.

 I know that they will not show this appeal of mine on Russian television.
 But the citizens of Russia must see it.
 They must know the truth.
 And the truth is that this needs to stop before it is too late.
 And if the Russian leadership does not want to sit down at the table with us for the sake of peace, then perhaps, they will sit down at the table with you.

 Do Russians want war?
 I would very much like to answer this question.
 But the answer depends only on you, the citizens of the Russian Federation.

 The speech was widely described as "emotional" and "astonishing."